 Build a Digital Marketing Funnel That Suits the COVID-19 Situation

 It’s not easy to design the perfect marketing funnel that’ll suit the business and the current situation.
-Also, because of the situation, as the owner of a small business, you must avoid marketing disasters.
+Also, as the owner of a small business, you must avoid marketing disasters because of the situation.
 Thus, you must understand how the situation limits you and everyone else.

 One way business owners find this out is by using the AIDA formula.
-AIDA is a sales formula that stands for Awareness, Interest, Desire, and Action.
-Some business owners use an AIDAA formula, the last ‘A’ standing for Advocacy.
+AIDA is a sales formula for Awareness, Interest, Desire, and Action.
+In addition, some business owners use an AIDAA formula, the last ‘A’ standing for Advocacy.

-In this guide, we’ll discuss using AIDA or AIDAA during the coronavirus pandemic.
-In the awareness stage, you want your audience to know that your small business exists.
+This guide will discuss using AIDA or AIDAA during the coronavirus pandemic.
+You want your audience to know that your small business exists in the awareness stage.
 For example, do this by offering to help others and getting on news articles.

 At the next step, double down on the point you made by conveying how valuable your services/products are now.
-During the next stage, your audience is in the middle of the funnel already.
+Your audience is already in the middle of the funnel during the next stage.
 Make your brand stand out by offering free delivery options or ‘we’ll come to you’ alternatives.

 By the time you reach the action stage, you have your audience sold.
-Make sure you add services or products that are valuable during times like today.
-That can be something as simple as a free roll of tissue paper or a client questionnaire modified to fit the times.
+Next, make sure you add valuable services or products during times like today.
+That can be as simple as a free roll of tissue paper or a client questionnaire modified to fit the times.

 Ways of Measuring Your Funnel Success

-It’s only smart to look out for the numbers that can tell you if your marketing strategies work well.
-Often, in digital marketing, you want to keep an eye out for metrics and analytics.
+It’s only smart to look out for the numbers that tell you if your marketing strategies work well.
+Often, you want to keep an eye out for metrics and analytics in digital marketing.
 Remember your goals and compare them with the numbers you see whenever you check the metrics.

-To measure your chosen strategy at the top of the funnel, check the number of sessions or visits to your site.
+To measure your chosen strategy at the top of the funnel, check your site’s number of sessions or visits.
 You may also see these numbers labeled as web traffic or traffic.
 Get an idea of the percentage of new visits to your site.

 You also want to look out for the traffic per channel metrics and bounce rate.
 You want your sessions and the percentage of new sessions at the highest numbers.
 You also want a low bounce rate, which refers to when someone visited your site without taking any action.

-In the middle part, you want to look out for a high visitor-to-lead conversion rate.
-It’s also ideal to have a high number of leads or a quick growth of your email list.
+You want to look out for a high visitor-to-lead conversion rate in the middle part.
+It’s also ideal to have a high number of leads or rapid email list growth.
 You can also tell that you’re successful in capturing a lead if the email open and click rates are high.

 When you get to the bottom of the funnel, look for the numbers on the total revenue and the number of new customers.
-Don’t forget to keep an eye on the conversion rate, which is an important metric too.
-Finally, it’ll be smart to calculate your revenue per customer or customer lifetime value as well.
+Don’t forget to keep an eye on the conversion rate, which is an important metric.
+Finally, it’ll be smart to calculate your revenue per customer or customer lifetime value.

 Make Your Small Business Grow Despite COVID-19

-Do you want help with marketing while you’re dealing with the coronavirus crisis?
-For your service-based business, give our marketing automation service a try.
+Do you want help with marketing while dealing with the coronavirus crisis?
+Give our sales & marketing automation service a try for your service-based business.
 Let us help you automate the sales process so you can focus on other things during this dark time.

 You’re always welcome to talk to us today.